tonysathre/CitrixAutoDeploy/README.md

 # Citrix Autodeploy for MCS
-Monitors Citrix MCS delivery groups and automatically creates machines based on the number of machines you want always available to be assigned to users
+Monitors Citrix MCS delivery groups and automatically creates machines based on the number of machines you want always available to be assigned to users.
+The main goal of this is to eliminate the need to manually monitor your delivery groups and manually spin up machines when there aren't any left to be assigned.

 ## Prerequisites
 #### General